gkyle/startrails/README.md

 Yes and yes.
 I've included the [dataset](https://github.com/gkyle/startrails/releases/tag/training) that I used for training and notebooks for [working with labels and training here](https://github.com/gkyle/startrails/tree/main/training).
 Please feel free to make your own models.

 I would like to improve the diversity of the dataset in this repo and welcome contributions.
 Only the 512x512 crops are needed.
-You can export your manually-flagged streaks directly from the app.
+You can export your manually added, deleted, and corrected streaks directly from the app:
+* After you have made corrections to all files in the project, click Export Training
+* Choose a folder to store the files
+* Zip up the contents of the folder in .zip file.
+* Create a new Issue with a title like "Training data".
+Describe the samples.
+Attach the .zip file.
+Max file size is 10MB.
+If the file is larger, please file the bug without the attachment and we can coordinate how to send your data.
+* Your data will be included in the next model update.